lue-bird/elm-language-server-rs/README.md

 - your idea 👀

 ## TODO
-- add suggestions for expose-imported variables and types
 - do not suggest exposed/module-declared members when local module-declared/binding has the same name
 - incremental reparsing (somehow it's pretty much fast enough already without?)
 - do not support goto definition on let declaration name and choice type